thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/royalties-registry/RoyaltiesRegistry.md

 # RoyaltiesRegistry

-The job of the [RoyaltiesRegistry](../../contracts/royalties-registry/RoyaltiesRegistry.sol) contract is to retreive the royalties information for a given token necessary for the [TransferManager](../transfer-manager/TransferManager.md) to pay the royalties and complete the exchange.
+The job of the [RoyaltiesRegistry](../../contracts/royalties-registry/RoyaltiesRegistry.sol) contract is to retrieve the royalties information for a given token necessary for the [TransferManager](../transfer-manager/TransferManager.md) to pay the royalties and complete the exchange.

 The contract supports 3 types of royalties:
 - ERC2981